 Joan and her new husband were only released on the condition that she give up her custody of James II and leave the court.

-They would go on to have 3 sons together before Joan died at Dunbar Castle in 1445.
-She was buried in the Carthusian Church at Perth.
+They would go on to have 3 sons together before Joan died during a siege at Dunbar Castle on 15 July, 1445; although whether her death was caused by illness or the violence of the siege has not been determined.
+She was buried in the Carthusian priory in Perth alongside her first husband, King James I.

 Sources: The Story of Scotland by Nigel Tranter; Brewer’s British royalty by David Williamson; Kings & Queens of Britain by Joyce Marlow; Mammoth Book of British Kings & Queens and British Kings & Queens by Mike Ashley; Oxford Companion to British History Edited by John Cannon; History Today Companion to British History Edited by juliet Gardiner & Neil Wenborn; Britain’s Royal Families by Alison Weir.